veeral-patel/how-to-secure-anything/README.md

 ### Prevent/detect/respond framework

-The way I see it, every security control falls into one of these categories:
+The way I see it, every defense falls into one of these categories:

 - Prevent: consists of deter, stop
 - Detect
 - Respond: consists of contain, investigate, remediate

-Take any attack, and try brainstorming defenses against it for each of the six categories.
+Take any attack.
+Then, for each of the six categories, brainstorm defenses that fall into that category.

 ### Attack trees